xaprier/xaprier/README.md

 C++, NodeJS Developer
 ----------------------------------

-I've been learning how to write an efficient code for 2 years.
+I've been learning how to write an efficient code for 3 years.
 I started with Java and NodeJS then start to learn about UNIX, DBMS, C#, Python, Assembly and C++

-*   🌍  I'm based in Eskisehir, Turkey
+*   🌍  I'm based in Ankara, Turkey
-*   👨‍🎓  I'm a Computer Programming student at Eskişehir Technical University.
+*   👨‍🎓  I have graduated from Computer Programming at Eskişehir Technical University.
 *   ✉️  You can contact me at [seymenkalkan@gmail.com](mailto:seymenkalkan@gmail.com)
-*   🧠  I'm learning Qt, Data Structures, Assembly with C++, Bash Scripting and more...
+*   🧠  I'm learning Qt, Assembly with C++, Bash Scripting, Javascript and more...
 *   🤝  I'm open to collaborating on C++ and NodeJS projects

 <h3 align="center">Skills</h3>